 The third and fourth years of the curriculum are devoted to clinical experience through clerkships, selectives, and electives.
 The clinical curriculum provides practical patient experiences complemented by basic science lectures, simulations, journal clubs, and conferences throughout the six core clerkships.
 Integrated throughout all four years of the M.D. program, Longitudinal Curricular Themes (LCT's) will emphasize critical aspects of medicine and medical care that are not addressed in the basic core curriculum.
-The LCT's include Ethics and Humanities, Gender-Based Medicine, Medical Informatics, Medical Spanish, Medical Nutrition, Geriatrics, Palliative Care, Cultural Medicine, and Patient Safety.
+The LCT's include Ethics and Humanities, Gender-Based Medicine, Medical Informatics, Medical Nutrition, Geriatrics and Principles of Palliative Care, Culture, Health, and Society, and Patient Safety.
 Each of these themes will be highlighted when appropriate in the core curriculum and reinforced through a variety of interactive experiences.